-The impact of orbit on cluster detectability across the Galactic disk suggests that recent results using the OC census to trace the velocity distribution of OCs may need to reviewed.
+The impact of orbit on cluster detectability across the Galactic disc suggests that recent results using the OC census to trace the velocity distribution of OCs may need to reviewed.
 The complicated polar pattern of detectability boosts would cause the tails of the overall orbital velocity dispersions of OCs to appear wider than they actually are, as clusters with extreme orbits are more easily detected.
 Even worse, this polar pattern aligns somewhat with local spiral arms \citep{PoggioDrimmel_2021,Castro-GinardMcMillan_2021,ZuckerAlves_2023}.
-Particularly towards the anticentre, a boost to $V_\phi$ can significantly increase cluster detectability; however, these regions also correspond to the location of known spiral structure.
-Similarly, clusters moving quickly in the $\rho$ direction in the inter-arm region ahead and behind the Sun's orbit will also receive a boost.
-Any study using the census of OCs to trace the velocity imprint of spiral arms would find that the arms away from and towards the Galactic centre have higher than expected dispersion in $V_\phi$; on the other hand, the local arm containing the Sun will appear to have more radial (towards the Galactic centre) dispersion ahead and behind the Sun's orbit.
+Particularly towards the anti-centre, a boost to $V_\phi$ can significantly increase cluster detectability; however, these regions also correspond to the location of a known spiral structure.
+Similarly, clusters moving quickly in the $\rho$ direction in the inter-arm region ahead of and behind the Sun's orbit will also receive a boost.
+Any study using the census of OCs to trace the velocity imprint of spiral arms would find that the arms away from and towards the Galactic centre have higher than expected dispersion in $V_\phi$; on the other hand, the Local Arm containing the Sun will appear to have more radial (towards the Galactic centre) dispersion ahead of and behind the Sun's orbit.
 A ring around the Sun will also have higher than expected dispersion in $V_Z$.

-In general, in Galactic dynamics, it is common to assume that velocity distributions are easier to infer than spatial ones, as samples can usually be assumed to not have a detection bias as a function of their velocity \citep[e.g.][]{TarricqSoubiran_2021,AlfaroSanchez-Gil_2025}.
-While this assumption holds for stars, as their probability of inclusion in a dataset is entirely brightness-dependent \citep{HuntVasiliev_2025}, more care must be taken for OCs in the \emph{Gaia} era: proper motions are an essential component of detecting clusters in \emph{Gaia}, but this means that fast-moving clusters are more likely to be detected than slow-moving ones, causing any simple measurement of the dispersion of the cluster census to be biased.
+In general, in Galactic dynamics, it is common to assume that velocity distributions are easier to infer than spatial ones, as samples can usually be assumed not to have a detection bias as a function of their velocity \citep[e.g.][]{TarricqSoubiran_2021,AlfaroSanchez-Gil_2025}.
+While this assumption holds for stars, as their probability of inclusion in a dataset is entirely brightness dependent \citep{HuntVasiliev_2025}, more care must be taken for OCs in the \emph{Gaia} era: proper motions are an essential component for detecting clusters in \emph{Gaia}, but this means that fast-moving clusters are more likely to be detected than slow-moving ones, causing any simple measurement of the dispersion of the cluster census to be biased.